evoheal/EPID-700/README.md

 Instead, the material in these sections should be presented as bullet points.
 References must be provided for these sections.
 Only "essential" references are required at this stage.
 For example, here it is appropriate to write "COVID-19 will remain a significant public health concern for several years".
 In the final milestone this statement should be justified with a reference including economic or epidemiological forecasts.
 There is no required number of bullet points or references; however, **20-50 points** and **10-20 references** is appropriate for most topics.
 Each reference should be included as a hyperlink with the text displayed corresponding to the title of the cited article<br/>

+Additionally, it is important to include information about your prior experience as an author within this outline if that prior experience is essential for the successful completion of the proposal.<br/>

 Points must be specific.
 Here are examples of different varieties of appropriate points:
 (Introduction)
 * Transmissible cancers are widespread in diverse species and understudied